Italian Flat Tax for new residents

 Eligible foreign new residents

-The option for the new flat tax system can be done only by a person who has not been a resident of Italy for at least 9 out of the last 10 calendar years before.
+The option for the new flat tax system can be exercised only by a person who has not been a resident of Italy for at least 9 of the last 10 calendar years.

-This is a robust anti-abuse measure for Italian citizens who moved abroad because of our high ordinary taxation, which now could be attracted back.
+This is a robust anti-abuse measure for Italian citizens who moved abroad due to our high ordinary taxation, which could now be brought back.

 Ruling procedure

 The first option for the substitutive regime could require a ruling procedure with the Italian tax authority.
-The eligible new resident must declare (and prove) that he meets all the requirements of this new regime, and above all, being not an Italian tax resident for the last 9 out of 10 years, the previous tax residency, the excluded Countries (if any), etc.
+The eligible new resident must declare (and prove) that he meets all the requirements of this new regime, and, above all, that he has not been an Italian tax resident for the last 9 out of 10 years, that he has not had any previous tax residency, that he is not from the excluded Countries (if any), etc.

-There will be an exchange of information with the jurisdictions' tax authorities regarding where the applicants have been residents in the relevant years.
+There will be an exchange of information with the jurisdictions' tax authorities regarding the applicants' residency in the relevant years.

-The ruling application does not include any detailed description of the wealth or income of the applicant if not relevant for understanding whether he was resident in Italy during the previous 10 years.
+The ruling application does not include any detailed description of the applicant's wealth or income, as it is not relevant to understanding whether he was resident in Italy during the previous 10 years.

 The exception to the rule

 The flat tax system does not cover capital gains on qualified shareholdings realized by the taxpayer in the first five-year period.
 Qualified shareholdings represent more than 20% of the voting rights or 25% of a company's capital.
 The thresholds for listed stock market companies are reduced to 2% and 5% per cent.
-Ordinary Italian taxation is applicable for these capital gains.
+Ordinary Italian tax applies to these capital gains.

-After this five-year holding period, the flat tax also covers these capital gains, becoming even more interesting in the long period of tax planning.
+After this five-year holding period, the flat tax also applies to these capital gains, making it even more interesting for long-term tax planning.

 Dividends from such shareholdings fall instead within the flat tax regime.